Mini99/ReplyTube/README.md

 ### Installing
 Once you've downloaded the project, open it inside of your text editor and make sure the current directory is **ReplyTube**.

-Enter in the following commands to get the project started:

-This will install all of the neccessary npm dependencies.
+Install dependencies:
 ```
 npm install
 ```

-This will start a server locally on your machine.
-To access it, enter ```localhost:3003``` into your web browser.
+Start local server:
 ```
 npm start
 ```

+To access it, enter `localhost:3003` into your browser.